Londopy/Reverse-Shell/README.md

 # Reverse-Shell
-Simple Reverse Shell only works and computers on your own network.
+Simple Reverse Shell only works on computers that are on the same network.